 had to be located outside the Holy of Holies, “The priests are continually

-which required them to dispose of previous ashes and other duties.
+which required them to dispose of previous ashes and add more incense.
 Perhaps

-forbidden in the Holy of Holies except once a year to perform the annual
+forbidden to go in the Most Holy Place except once a year to perform the annual

 sacrifice.
 This is in contrast to verse 4, which puts the golden altar of

-incense inside the Holy of Holies.
+incense within the Holy of Holies.
 So, is there a discrepancy here?
-That is
+It is

 unlikely, since the writer of Hebrews was an expert in matters regarding

-of incense has equal significance with the Ark of the Covenant, which was
+of Incense had equal standing with the Ark of the Covenant, which was

 Israel's most prized possession!
-Since the golden altar of incense represents
+Since the Golden Altar

 both dying to self and prayer, what does that say about prayer?
-It implies that
+It means that

 in order to develop a life of prayer, we must first die to self.
-As is the
+As in the

 pattern of baptism, that which dies according to the will of God will be resurrected

-to newness of life, so a life devoted to prayer leads us away from a
+to newness of life, so a life devoted to prayer leads away from a

-telluric existence to one that is more spiritual in nature.
+telluric existence to one that is spiritual in nature.

 Heb 9,1-5